cerner/fhir.cerner.com/content/soarian/r4/clinical/diagnostics/observation.md

 ## Retrieve by ID

-List an individual Encounter by its id:
+List an individual Encounter by its ID:

     GET /Observation/:id